austinrovge/austinrovge.com/README.md

 This will start an `http-server` so the web page can be accessed from `localhost:8080`.

 This is primarily done to test site layout, refreshing does not work.

+### Future Development
+* Either use a node server or continue with NGINX config for redirecting to the index.html file
+* Transitions